howard-stearns/personal/experiments/ai-depin/README.md

 1. The big Llama 3 405B model might not be compatible with any part of this, nor even the smaller Llama 3 models.
 2. There might not be enough hooks in the PyToch device modeling, or Accelerate (and alternatives) might not be compatible with such hooks.
 3. It might be too slow.
+4. Even the layers of the big models might be too big.
-4. It might be too hard or too expensive to get suitable resources into the network.
+5. It might be too hard or too expensive to get suitable resources into the network.

 Checklist: